-The amount corresponding to variable bonuses related to player/team performance may not exceed a maximum of 20% of the base remuneration, unless EFA provides an exception.
+The amount corresponding to variable bonuses related to player/team performance may not exceed a maximum of 25% of the base remuneration, unless EFA provides an exception.

-The SPC will detail the gross remuneration of the player, which is understood as the aggregate amount of wages received by a player on a regular basis, usually monthly, including any tax payments, and/or social security contributions made by the club originating from the net remuneration (“base remuneration”).
-The total gross remuneration will include all fees for services provided by the player to the club, including payment for the player granting the use of his image rights, bonuses, fringe benefits or other payments in kind made to the player.
+The SPC details the gross remuneration, which is understood as the aggregate amount of wages received by a player on a regular basis, usually monthly, including any tax payments, and/or social security contributions made by the club originating from the net remuneration (“base remuneration”).
+The total gross remuneration includes all fees for services provided by the player to the club, including payment for the player granting the use of his image rights, bonuses, fringe benefits or other payments in kind made to the player.

-The club will provide the player with the estimated net amount based on the applicable tax and social security regulations at the time of signing the SPC.
+The club must provide the player with the estimated net amount based on the applicable tax and social security regulations at the time of signing the SPC.

 Will I receive monthly payment confirmations?

-Yes, the club will provide the player with a detailed monthly record of payments in accordance with the terms of the contract, which includes gross and net payment, taxes and social security contributions, if any.
+Yes, the club must provide each player with a detailed monthly record of payments in accordance with the terms of the contract, which includes gross and net payment, taxes and social security contributions, if any.

 Can I stop practicing and playing games in case my salary is overdue?
-When am I able to terminate my contract in case of overdue payables?
+When am I able to terminate my contract?

 If a player’s salary has been overdue for more than 45 days, a player can cease its activities for the club.
 In case a player’s salary has been overdue for more than 60 days, a player may unilaterally terminate his player contract and seek the remaining value of the contract.
 Deadlines are shorter for players on temporary contracts with duration of less than four months (15 days for ceasing activity and 30 days for unilateral termination).

 Does each club have the same internal team rules?

-No, each club may maintain or establish its own internal team rules provided, however, that the team rules are in writing, are reasonable, and do not violate the provisions of the EFA or SPC.
+No, each club may maintain or establish its own internal team rules provided that team rules are in writing, are reasonable, and do not violate the provisions of the EFA or SPC.
 The club may impose disciplinary sanctions on the player, such as warning, fine, penalty or suspension.
-However, team rules cannot consist of the following subjects and therefore no club can sanction a player for situations:
+However, team rules must be applied in a uniform and non-discriminatory manner, therefore no club can sanction a player for situations such as: